cert-ee/cuckoo3/docs/src/installing/quickstart.md

 # Quickstart installation

-Cuckoo3 comes with an automation shell script that installs Cuckoo3, VMCloak, and related dependencies with predefined configuration — the Quickstart.
+Cuckoo comes with an automation shell script that installs Cuckoo, VMCloak, and related dependencies with predefined configuration — the Quickstart.

 This configuration has been tested and is known to work for general use or experimentation for regular users.
-For more fine-tuned installation, please refer to [Manual Installation](#manual-installation)
+For more fine-tuned installation, please refer to [Installing Cuckoo3](cuckoo.md).

-This is a semi-guided installation and will ask for user name and password for Cuckoo3 installation (Cuckoo3 will be run as non-root-user) and Python-related prompts if the current Python version does not meet the requirements.
+This is a semi-guided installation and will ask for user name and password for Cuckoo installation (Cuckoo will be run as non-root-user) and Python-related prompts if the current Python version does not meet the requirements.

 ## Quickstart will install:
 - System dependencies

-- Cuckoo3 will be installed with a custom configuration
+- Cuckoo will be installed with a custom configuration
 - VMCloak will be installed for VM and snapshot creation
 - Qemu will be installed for VMCloak to use
 - Windows 10 will be downloaded for sandboxing
-- Standard Nginx configuration will be created for hosting Cuckoo3 web.
+- Standard Nginx configuration will be created for hosting Cuckoo web.

 ## Installation